-Production of genetic variants is a mechanism predicted to favor the emergence of zoonotic strains.
+Production of genetic variants is a mechanism predicted to favor the emergence of zoonotic strains and is difficult to prevent but could be minimized by avoiding passages of the virus from bird to bird or between animal species.
 Fortunately, most of the time this has not led to pandemic viruses as avian influenza strains do not transfer easily from human to human due to the absence of important receptors in human bronchial tubes.
 Pigs are an exception to that as they are receptive to influenza viruses specific for pigs, humans and birds (Kaplan et al., 2017).
 As a consequence, when pigs are co-infected with viruses from different animal origins, they become gene reservoirs with the potential to facilitate reassortments and the emergence of pandemic viruses.
 Therefore, traditional farming systems mixing free range poultry and pigs in the same backyard close to human populations presents a risk for the emergence of new reassortants of influenza virus able to spread within human populations as pandemic viruses.